Skip Navigation

 When this happens, it’s possible for a small, but bounded, amount of recently committed data to be lost.

-The values of your DATABASE_URL and HEROKU_POSTGRES_*_URL config vars can change when a failover event happens.
-If you’re connecting to this database from outside of Heroku, make sure you set your credentials correctly.
+The connection string of your database can change when a failover event happens.
+Heroku automatically updates the config vars associated with your database (for example, DATABASE_URL) and keeps them up-to-date.
+If you’re connecting to this database from outside of Heroku, make sure you set and update your credentials and other connection string details correctly.

 Like followers, HA standbys are physically located in a different availability zone (AZ) to protect against AZ-wide failures.